Initialization

 , speed

-, or button texts depending on the browser window width.
+, or button text based on the browser window width.
 The keys of the breakpoints

-object are the maximum screen width in pixels.
+object represent the maximum screen width in pixels.

 document.addEventListener('DOMContentLoaded', function () {